THE BELLINGHAM HERALD

 Volunteers will be able to see the specific dates and times for when and where help is needed.

 Individuals interested in volunteering can visit www.skitosea.com, click the Volunteer tab and then sign up using the VolunteerSpot button.

 For questions or more information, contact Kellie Zulauf at Volunteer@SkiToSea.com or at 360-746-8861.

-the volunteer areas, before and after the race, include assistance with distributing marketing material, preparing racer packets, assistance with equipment, help at each race leg, and take down.
+Ski to Sea needs volunteers before and after the race, including assistance with distributing marketing material, preparing racer packets, assistance with equipment, helping at each race leg, and take down.